OfficeDev/office-js-docs/reference/excel/worksheetactivatedeventargs.md

-# WorksheetActivatedEvent Object (JavaScript API for Excel)
+# WorksheetActivatedEventArgs Object (JavaScript API for Excel)

 Provides information about the worksheet that raised the Activated event.